kubernetes/website/content/en/docs/setup/certificates.md

 ## Configure certificates for user accounts

-You must manually configure thesee administrator account and service accounts:
+You must manually configure these administrator account and service accounts:

 | filename                | credential name            | Default CN                     | O (in Subject) |
 |-------------------------|----------------------------|--------------------------------|----------------|